femboyfin/dbdideas/survivor_perks.md

 ## [Lucky Break](<https://deadbydaylight.wiki.gg/wiki/Lucky_Break>) 📉 🧑‍🤝‍🧑

 - No longer decreases the timer while standing still, being healed, or healing
   - Stops the timer from decreasing while you aren't generating any scratch marks regardless.
-Doesn't allow you to use it as a stealthy prerun gen perk deliberately.
+Doesn't allow you to use it as a stealthy pre-run gen perk deliberately.
 - Now recharges one second per charge healed *(was per second healed)*
   - Enables synergy with healing perks to speed up altruistic heals.